OctopusDeploy/blog/blog/2021-12/api-bash-jq/index.md

 title: Using the Octopus API with Bash and jq
 description: Learn how to work with the Octopus API using Bash and jq
 author: shawn.sesna@octopus.com
-visibility: private
+visibility: public
-published: 2021-11-29-1400
+published: 2021-12-06-1400
 metaImage: blogimage-usingtheoctopusapiwithbashandjql.png
 bannerImage: blogimage-usingtheoctopusapiwithbashandjql.png
 bannerImageAlt: Arrow shaped like a sideways horseshoe, with the middle section highlighted containing a square for curl and a square for jq
 isFeatured: false
 tags:
- -
+ - DevOps
 ---

-Octopus Deploy is written API first, meaning anything you can do in the User Interface (UI), you can do with an API call.
-When interacting with the API, I've typically used PowerShell as it has the built-in ability to convert JSON into PowerShell objects making it super easy to work with JSON.
-However, not all Octopus customers use PowerShell and need *nix based solutions using Bash.
-In this post, I'll demonstrate how to use Bash with the Octopus API.
+Octopus Deploy is written API-first, meaning anything you can do in the User Interface (UI), you can do with an API call.
+When I interact with the API, I typically use PowerShell because it has the built-in ability to convert JSON into PowerShell objects, making it easy to work with JSON.
+However, not all Octopus customers use PowerShell and some need *nix based solutions using Bash.

+In this post, I demonstrate how to use Bash with the Octopus API.

 ## jq
 The Octopus Deploy API returns data in JSON format.
-Bash, however, doesn't have a built-in way to work with JSON data and treats it as strings.
-While Bash has some sophisticated string manipulation functionality, it is still quite difficult to work with JSON data.
-To combat this problem, the Linux community developed a powerfull command-line utility to parse JSON called jq.
-Jq has become the go-to utility for working with JSON data and can easily be installed by using a package manager such as `apt` or `yum`.
+Bash, however, doesn't offer a built-in way to work with JSON data and treats JSON as strings.
+While Bash has some sophisticated string manipulation functionality, it's still difficult to work with JSON data.

+To combat this problem, the Linux community developed a powerful command-line utility to parse JSON called jq.
+Jq has become the go-to utility for working with JSON data and can be easily installed by using a package manager, such as `apt` or `yum`.

 ## curl
-Wget and cURL are the two most commonly used methods for making web requests when using Bash.
-With so many distributions of Linux available, it's impossible to tell which or either of these utlities are installed.
-The examples contained within this post all use the cURL utility.
+Wget and cURL are the two most used methods for making web requests using Bash.
+With so many distributions of Linux available, you can't tell which of these utilities is installed.
+The examples in this post use the cURL utility.
 Like jq, cURL can be installed using a package manager.

 ## Working with paginated data
 Many of the APIs in Octopus return data in a paginated format.
-For these API calls, you have the ability to provide querstring parameters such as `skip` and `take` to manipulate the results of the call (see https://[YourServer]/api to list the API methods and a list of querystring paramters for each).
-There are times you may want to return all results for a given call such as retrieving all projects.
-For things like this, I wrote a Bash function that recursively calls the API until all results have been returned
+For these API calls, you can provide querystring parameters such as `skip` and `take` to manipulate the results of the call (see https://[YourServer]/api for a list of the API methods and a list of querystring parameters for each).

-:::info
+There are times you want to return all results for a given call, for example when you're retrieving all projects.
+For situations like this, I wrote a Bash function that recursively calls the API until all results are returned.

+:::hint
 While this section of the post talks about paginated data, the `Get-OctopusItems` function also works with non-paginated API calls.
 :::